shivalisahai/Module1Challenge/README.md

 2. *What can you conclude about the Outcomes based on Goals?*

-* The percentage of successful goals is maximum for goals less than 1000 .
+* The Percentage of Successful Goals is maximum for goals less than 1000 .
-* The percentage of successful campaign goals is greater than the Percentage of Failed Campaign Goals except for Goals between 15000 to 34999 and for 45000 and more.
+* The Percentage of Successful Campaign goals is greater than the Percentage of Failed Campaign Goals except for Goals between 15000 to 34999 and for 45000 and more.

 3. *What are some limitations of this dataset?*